Anchore Enterprise Notifications

-Anchore Enterprise includes Notifications service to alert external endpoints about Anchore Engine activity.
-Services that make up Anchore Engine and Anchore Enterprise generate events to record significant activity such as an update in the policy evaluation result or vulnerabilities for a tag, or an error analyzing an image.
+Anchore Enterprise includes Notifications service to alert external endpoints about the system’s activity.
+Services that make up Anchore Enterprise generate events to record significant activity such as an update in the policy evaluation result or vulnerabilities for a tag, or an error analyzing an image.
 This service provides a mechanism to selectively notify events of interest to supported external endpoints.
 The actual notification itself depends on the endpoint - formatted message to Slack, email and MS Teams endpoints, tickets in GitHub and Jira endpoints and json payload to webhook endpoint

 Enterprise Notifications Service

 The service loads configuration from the

 notifications section of the config.yaml.
 Following is a snippet of the configuration